 Or You Could Hire Experts with the Money You Will Waste

-On the surface, Google AdWords advertising programs look easy to run.
+On the surface, Google Ads advertising programs look easy to run.
 It looks intuitive.
 But unless you know all the nooks and crannies with defaults set for Google’s benefits, much of your money will be spent without benefit to your business.
 These defaults are scattered throughout the complex program.
 Unless you are well trained to know where the options are and what you should set them at, you will waste money.

 1. Are all the keywords set to broad match?